jmahmood/bbev/README.md

 The Wii Balanceboard is extremely easy to access with Linux's evdev driver system!

 # How to Use
+Edit the config.ini file and add the correct location for "BALANCE_BOARD_DEVICE_LOCATION".

-There isn't much here right now.
-Edit "BALANCE_BOARD_DEVICE_LOCATION" and run `python main.py` to start the process.
+After that, run `python main.py` to start the process.
 It will calculate your weight when you get on, and output something like this:

 ```python3
 {'grouped_median': 1264.0, 'max': 1791}